 Programs | New York, NY | Full Time

 Reboot is a social impact firm dedicated to inclusive development and accountable governance.
-We blend methods from ethnography, design, and other disciplines, and apply them in new ways to the challenges of global development and public sector innovation.
-Our work spans strengthening independent media in Nigeria, criminal justice reform in New York City, refugee services in Turkey, open government around the world, and many more.
+We blend methods from ethnography, design, political science, and other disciplines, and apply them in new ways to the challenges of global development and public sector innovation.
+We work at the intersections between governments, civil society, media, citizens, funders, and the private sector.
+We bring these diverse groups together to co-create and deliver solutions to complex challenges, focusing on three program areas:

 This is a full-time, permanent staff position based in our New York office, with the expectation of significant travel (approximately 30%) for project work.